Protestantism in Russia

 Protestants in Russia constitute 1–2% (i.e. 1.5 million – 3 million adherents) of the overall population of the country.
-Additionally there are around 15.000-20.000 Dukhobors and 40.000 Molokans in Russia, who have similarities to Protestantism.
+Additionally there are the Spiritual Christians, including around 15.000–20.000 Doukhobors and 40.000 Molokans in Russia, who have similarities to Protestantism.
 By 2004, there were 4,435 registered Protestant societies representing 21% of all registered religious organizations, which is second place after Eastern Orthodoxy.
 By contrast in 1992 the Protestants reportedly had 510 organizations in Russia.

 Many missionaries operating in the country are from Protestant denominations.
 According to a global survey conducted at the end of 2013, 1% of surveyed Russians identify as Protestants.